 Checking YouTube for this classic enka hit for Sayuri Ishikawa(石川さゆり）, I saw the Japanese comment that even non-enka fans know this song.
 There is a party game in Japan that's similar to that old American game show, "Name That Tune" called "Ultra Intro-Bon" （ウルトラ・イントロ・ぼん）in which participants have to recognize a kayo kyoku song within the first few notes.
 This song would be categorized in the "Easy" section with its dramatic intro of strings, sax and chorus.
 It's probably also a karaoke favorite.

-"Tsugaru Kaikyo Fuyu Geshiki" (The Tsugaru Strait - Winter Scene) was written by the late legendary Yu Aku （阿久悠）who remains the most commercially successful lyricist in Japan, having sold more than 68 million copies of all of his songs from 1968 to 2007 (remember, this is just within Japan).
+"Tsugaru Kaikyo Fuyu Geshiki" (The Tsugaru Strait - Winter Scene) was written by the late legendary Yu Aku （阿久悠）who was once the most commercially successful lyricist in Japan, having sold more than 68 million copies of all of his songs from 1968 to 2007 (remember, this is just within Japan).
 Aku also wrote hits for the aidoru duo, Pink Lady, including, arguably, their most famous song, "UFO".
 Takashi Miki（三木たかし）was behind the melody here.
 The composer has created tunes for both aidoru and enka singers alike over the years, and both he and Aku were also responsible for a Hiromi Iwasaki（岩崎宏美）classic, "Shishuuki"（思秋期）.

 The song was released on New Year's Day 1977 (why would anyone go to the record stores on that day?) and peaked at No. 6 on the Oricon weeklies and ended up being the 16th most popular song for the year, earning a Japan Record Award and landing the 19-year-old Ishikawa a spot in that year's Kohaku Utagassen（紅白歌合戦）.
 She's been on the show 31 more times since then.